-Ageing of southern gemfish indicate that fish attain about 30 cm at the end of the first year, 45 cm at the end of the second year, 53 cm at the end of the third year and 63 cm at the end of the fourth year.
+Ageing of southern gemfish indicates that fish attain about 30 cm at the end of the first year, 45 cm at the end of the second year, 53 cm at the end of the third year and 63 cm at the end of the fourth year.
 Both sexes display similar growth rates until age 5, but subsequently, females grow larger.
 The maximum ages recorded for gemfish (from 1989 to 1994) are 17 years for both sexes.
 In the northern fishery (SKI 1, SKI 2), males and females appear to recruit into the fishery from age 3 but are probably not fully recruited until about age 5 (SKI 2) and age 7 or 8 (spawning fishery in SKI 1).
 In the southern fishery, gemfish start to recruit at age 2 into spawning and non-spawning fisheries but age at full recruitment is difficult to determine because of large variation in year class strength.

-Recruitment variability in SKI 3 and SKI 7 has been correlated to wind and sea surface temperature patterns during the spawning season (Renwick et al 1998).
+Recruitment variability in SKI 3 and SKI 7 (during the 1980s and early 1990s) has been correlated with wind and sea surface temperature patterns during the spawning season (Renwick et al 1998).
+Patterns of recruitment from 2000-2015 in SKI 3 and SKI 7 do not appear to be consistent with the previous correlation with SST (Langley 2019).
 No significant correlations were found between SKI 1 and SKI 2 recruitment indices and a range of climate variables (Hurst et al 1999).